 Many months of hard work came to fruition last weekend, as we hosted the SourceBots 2018 robotics competition at The University of Southampton.

 Eight teams of sixth form students from surrounding colleges gathered at The Cube to compete their robot designs against each other.
-One way that I often like to describe SourceBots is like Robot Wars , but less violent and completely autonomous.
+It’s a bit like Robot Wars, but less violent and completely autonomous.
 Students are able to work together to engineer a robot to solve our challenge and learn valuable skills like teamwork, project management and problem-solving that only happen in real-world engineering tasks

 - +3 points for each token of your colour in your zone.